 1. What do you consider the five best places to stay on a budget?

-3. What are your favorite five places for cheap eats?
+3. What are some of your favorite Guatemalan foods?